HyperNylium/mdnx-auto-dl/docs/config-options.md

 Where `1-3` and `1-5` are the episode ranges you want to blacklist from downloading in those seasons.
 This will skip downloading episodes between 1 and 3 (inclusive) from season `GYE5CQNJ2`, and episodes between 1 and 5 (inclusive) from season `GS00362336JAJP`.

-Can of course blacklist multiple seasons/episodes at the same time like this (it is a list of blacklists, so you can combine as many as you want):
+Can of course blacklist multiple seasons/episodes at the same time like this (it is a list of blacklists, so you can combine as many as you want (dont take that as a challenge lol)):
 ```json
 {
     "cr_monitor_series_id": {